SamFu1113/K3s-CodiMD/README.md

 K8s provides me with:
 - Service discovery and load balancing: K8s can expose a container using the DNS name or using their own IP address.
 If traffic to a container is high, K8s is able to load balance and distribute the network traffic so that the deployment is stable.
 - Storage orchestration: K8s allows me to automatically mount a storage system of your choice, such as local storages, public cloud providers, and more.
 - Automated rollouts and rollbacks: You can describe the desired state for your deployed containers using K8s, and it can change the actual state to the desired state at a controlled rate.
-For example, I could automate K8s to create new containers for your deployment, remove existing containers and adopt all their resources to the new container.
+For example, I could automate K8s to create new containers for my deployment, remove existing containers and adopt all their resources to the new container.
 - Automatic bin packing: I could provide K8s with a cluster of nodes that it can use to run containerized tasks.
 I could tell K8s how much CPU and memory (RAM) each container needs.
 K8s can fit containers onto my nodes to make the best use of my resources.